damncarousel/damncarousel.github.io/_posts/2016-02-04-packageJson-beyond-saveDev.markdown

 ---
 layout: post
-title: "First!: 2 cool things about npm's package.json"
+title: "001: The main attribute in a package.json"
 date: 2016-02-04
 categories: development javascript npm
 ---